Advertisement

 Additional Notes

-Project-Based Vouchers are administered at Kennedy Towers, Tapestry on the Hudson, and Taylor I Apartments.
-Applications for RAD locations, which utilize Project Based Vouchers, require a Site-Based Pre-Application.
+Project Based Vouchers are administered at Kennedy Towers (134 vouchers) and Tapestry on the Hudson (28 vouchers).
+Applications for RAD sites, which utilize Project Based Vouchers, require a Site-Based Pre-Application.
+Generally, households must be at or below the Very Low Income Limit (50% of Area Median Income based on family size).

 Public Housing Waitlist